Launching dynamic pricing:

 The company fixed the issue by adding displays to the checkout areas.

-2 - Summing up the results of the pilot required more complex calculations.
-The experts had to calculate losses from self-service checkouts in the test hypermarket, to remove these losses from the resulting figures.
+2 - Assessing the pilot results necessitated more sophisticated calculations.
+Experts had to estimate the losses from self-service checkouts in the test hypermarket and exclude these losses from the final figures.

 2

-For the A/B test, we chose two similar pharmacies in a half a million citizens city, with stably strong sales and profitability.
-The pilot's challenge was an increase in profits of the test pharmacy compared to the control one.
+For the A/B test, two comparable pharmacies were selected in a city with a population of half a million, both demonstrating consistently robust sales and profitability.
+The pilot's objective was to increase the test pharmacy's gross profit relative to the control pharmacy.

-The first two months of the pilot were successful; the pharmacy's sales and profits were growing.
+The first two months of the pilot proved successful, with the pilot pharmacy experiencing growth in sales and profits.

 Insights:

-1 - The chain succeeded to retain traffic and revenue with dynamic competitive pricing; in this sense the pilot was evaluated as successful.
+1 - The chain managed to maintain traffic and revenue through dynamic competitive pricing, deeming the pilot successful in this regard.

-2 - They couldn't estimate the potential increase in gross profit from dynamic pricing during the pilot test.
-Such estimation required a control pharmacy with a fresh-opened competitor's pharmacy nearby.
+2 - The potential increase in gross profit due to dynamic pricing could not be accurately assessed during the pilot test.
+For such assessing, a control pharmacy with a newly-opened competitor nearby would be necessary.

-3 - To estimate the potential increase in gross profit with dynamic pricing, the retailer had to run a new pilot, with a different test pharmacy.
+3 - In order to estimate the potential increase in gross profit with dynamic pricing, the retailer had to conduct a new pilot using a different test pharmacy.

 3

-A hypermarket chain ran an A/B test of dynamic pricing.
+A hypermarket chain conducted an A/B test for dynamic pricing.

 The results of the pilot were impressive.
-The increase in sales and other indicators of the pilot store compared to the control store significantly exceeded the dynamic pricing results in other cities.
-These figures looked suspiciously good, since no new "revolutionary" pricing strategies were used in the test.
+The increase in sales and other performance indicators for the test store compared to the control store substantially surpassed dynamic pricing outcomes in other cities.
+These figures appeared suspiciously favorable, as no novel "revolutionary" pricing strategies were employed in the test.

-The control hypermarket in downtown did not have such a "natural growth in sales" trend.
+The control hypermarket in downtown did not exhibit this "natural sales growth" trend.

 Insights: